-In the Spring, this evaluation form is ALSO done online at UCSD in accordance with the UCSD Office of Graduate Studies policies.
-You will receive an email notification (sent to the UCSD email account) when the online evaluation is completed.
-You are required to digitally sign the online evaluation.
+In the Spring, a doctoral student evaluation form is ALSO done online at UCSD in accordance with the UCSD Office of Graduate Studies policies.
+You will receive an email notification (sent to your UCSD email account early Spring) when the online evaluation is first initiated in which the student answers a set of questions (see box below).
+A second email is sent to the student once completed and signed by advisors (and doctoral project committee members if established) in early Summer.
+You are required to respond to both emails.

 Students are expected to respond in a timely manner to Student Evaluation emails sent to their UCSD accounts.
 Failure to respond promptly may result in registration holds and delay your progress in the program.
 The first email you will receive from UCSD will have some questions you must answer (see below).
-The questions are generally worded for all UCSD Ph.D. programs, so some may not seem to apply to you; just answer with "NA" if it does not apply to you or if you do not have anything to report.
+The questions are generally worded for all UCSD Ph.D. programs and may not seem to apply to you; simply answer with "NA" if it does not apply to you or if you do not have anything to report.
 Dr. Zettner has added some text in [brackets] to clarify.
 Filling in answers to the questions assists faculty in providing an up-to-date evaluation about you.
 You are not expected to have things to report in these areas as these questions are generic for all doctoral programs at UCSD.